mlresearch/v70/_posts/2017-07-17-chierichetti17a.md

 pdf: http://proceedings.mlr.press/v70/chierichetti17a/chierichetti17a.pdf
 url: http://proceedings.mlr.press/v70/chierichetti17a.html
-abstract: We consider the problem of approximating a given matrix by a low-rank matrix so as to minimize the entrywise $\ell_p$-approximation error, for any $p ≥1$; the case $p = 2$ is the classical SVD problem.
+abstract: We consider the problem of approximating a given matrix by a low-rank matrix so as to minimize the entrywise $\ell_p$-approximation error, for any $p \geq 1$;
+  the case $p = 2$ is the classical SVD problem.
 We obtain the first provably good approximation algorithms for this robust version of low-rank approximation that work for every value of $p$.
 Our algorithms are simple, easy to implement, work well in practice, and illustrate interesting tradeoffs between the approximation quality, the running time, and the rank of the approximating matrix.
 layout: inproceedings
 id: chierichetti17a
 tex_title: Algorithms for $\ell_p$ Low-Rank Approximation